blazingcloud/SquareBook/README.txt

 Status bar is initially hidden true

-Integrate Glimmer into Squares Xcode project:
+Integrate Glimmer into SquareBooks Xcode project:

 -Copy all files from the /Classes folder into your xcode project except for the GMAppDelegate -Copy over the "Glimmer-Animation.plist".
 This file will the template for your book.